model-united-nations-of-luebeck/CMS-backend/README.md

 # Conference Management System Backend

 This repo organizes the backend of a Conference Management System for Model UN conferences.
-It aimes to allow smoothless registration and administration of participants, allocation of delegations and general management of a conference.
+It aims to allow smooth registration and administration of participants, allocation of delegations and general management of a conference.

 ## Development Instructions

-At the moment this project uses Python 3.9.0 and Django 3.1.13.
+At the moment this project uses Python 3.6+ and Django 3.1.14.
 It is recommended to create a virtual environment inside the `envs` folder, e.g. by using [venv](https://docs.python.org/3/tutorial/venv.html).

 To install the requirements after cloning the code and activating the environment (e.g. `source envs/my-env/bin/activate`), run